EU-EDPS/website-evidence-collector/README.md

 The formatting and provided information for pretty printing is configured in the script section of the [package.json](./package.json).

+## Frequently Asked Questions

+Please find a collection of frequently asked questions with answers in [FAQ.md](FAQ.md)

 ## Setup of the Development Environment

 1. Install the dependencies according to the Installation Guide point 1.